HangfireIO/Hangfire/content/readme.txt

 Bootstrapping Hangfire
 -----------------------
-To run Hangfire in your application, update the existing OWIN Startup class or create the file `Startup.cs` in the root foloder of your application as shown below.
+To run Hangfire in your application, update the existing OWIN Startup class or create the file `Startup.cs` in the root folder of your application as shown below.
 Please see also http://docs.hangfire.io/en/latest/quickstart.html.

 using Hangfire;